 Was the event a result of the operation of a vehicle (including the lift)?
-YES NO 1.
+YES O NO 1.
 Was there a human fatality at the scene?
-YES NO 2.
+YES ○ NO 2.
 Did any individual involved in the accident suffer bodily injury and immediately receive medical care away from the scene?
-YES NO 3.
+YES O NO 3.
 Did any vehicle involved in the accident sustain disabling damage which required the vehicle to be transported away from the scene by a tow truck or other vehicle?
-YES NO
+O YES О по